AlignTrue/aligntrue/platform/README.md

 # Platform layer (future)

-This directory holds platform packages we are incubating outside the active workspace.
+This directory holds platform packages we are incubating within the monorepo workspace.

-- Not part of the pnpm workspace yet; builds and CI ignore it.
-- Enable later by adding `platform/*` (or the specific package) to `pnpm-workspace.yaml`.
+- `platform/*` is included in `pnpm-workspace.yaml`; installs and CI pick it up.
-- Keep contents self contained and side-effect free until promoted into the workspace.
+- Keep contents self contained and side-effect free; promote contracts behind flags.